danpla/dpscreenocr/tools/app_launcher_unix/readme.txt

     processes the library directory, it will use this symbolic link to get the actual library path.

-For example, if LAUNCHER_LIB_DIR_PATH is "lib" and the application links against libstdc++.so.6, the actual library from you machine (say, libstdc++.so.6.0.28) should be bundled like:
+For example, if the "lib_dir" path in the CFG file is "lib" and the application links against libstdc++.so.6, the actual library from you machine (say, libstdc++.so.6.0.28) should be bundled like:

     lib/fallback/libstdc++.so.6/libstdc++.so.6
     lib/fallback/libstdc++.so.6/libstdc++.so.6.0.28